ritesh99rakesh/gsocProposal/SymPy.md

 * Academic Experience

-    I am a third-year undergraduate student at Indian Institute of Technology Kanpur.
-I am pursuing BTech in Electrical Engineering with second major in Computer Science and Engineering.
+    I am a third-year undergraduate student at the Indian Institute of Technology Kanpur.
+I am pursuing BTech in Electrical Engineering with the second major in Computer Science and Engineering.
     Currently, I am doing well with my coursework.
-My current CPI is 9.8/10 after 5 semesters.
+My current CPI is 9.8/10 after five semesters.
 Few of my courses relevant for the project:
     * Probability and Statistics
     * Randomized Algorithms
     * Algorithms - I and II